frolovdev/accounting-cases/case.md

 (12) On June 30th Girard called from St. Tropez to check in on the business.
 Upon hearing that Relic Spotter only had $47,000 of cash left in the bank, Girard became concerned about his investment.

 Thinking fast, Park stated she was so confident of Relic Spotter's prospects that she was declaring a $0.10 per share dividend, to be paid on August 31.
 So that's $25,000.
 This dividend seemed to reassure Girard.

+(13) Relic Spotter opened for business on July 1, 2012, just in time for the big Independence Day weekend.
+On July 31st, Park paid the supplier the $2,000 it was owed.

+(14) On August 31st, Park paid the $2,500 dividend that had been declared in June.

 ## Book